Skip to content

 The process noise covariance depends on the configured user type (user.type):

-• surface users apply a constant diagonal covariance sourced from estimation.process_noise_diag.
+• static and rover users apply a constant diagonal covariance sourced from estimation.process_noise_diag.

 • orbiter and edl users rely on the dynamic random-walk model governed by estimation.process_noise.